albertomontesg/davis-interactive/docs/pages/challenge.md

 # DAVIS Challenge 2018 Interactive Track

 In this section we are going to explain in more detail how the Interactive Track of the DAVIS 2018 Challenge works.
-The technical challenges behind this track make us be cautious about this first edition, so we launch in beta mode.
-We will make our best to make it work, but we cannot guarantee it 100%.
+The technical challenges behind this track make us be cautious about this first edition, so we launch it in beta mode.

 ## Dataset

-The dataset used in this Interactive Challenge is made of video sequences with user annotated scribbles.
-The video sequences are the same as the DAVIS 2017 as well as the data split.
-The annotated scribbles have been performed by humans letting them decide which frame annotate.
-Once they knew which frame was the best to perform the annotations, they draw scribbles over the foreground objects appearing at the sequence.
+The Interactive Track is built on the DAVIS 2017 dataset.
+Video sequences, annotated objects, as well as data splits are the same as the ones in the Semi-Supervised track, and the sequences have been manually annotated with scribbles.
+The annotators were instructed to label all objects of a sequence in a representative frame (not necessarily the first frame of the sequence as in the Semi-Supervised track).

-For every sequence of the DAVIS 2017 dataset, there is available 3 different scribbles annotated for different users.
-On the next figure you can see an example of three different user annotations on the same sequence `dogs-jump`.
-Note that the annotations are performed on different frames as the user chose the more conveninet for him.
+For every sequence of DAVIS 2017 there are 3 different sets of scribbles, annotated by different users.
+The figure below illustrates an example of three different user annotations on the same sequence `dogs-jump`.
+Note that annotations were performed on different frames, chosen by the respective users.

 <div style="white-space: nowrap;">